ismael-miguel/corky-lang/README.md

 You can check the file `examples/hello_world.cork` to see how to make a runnable file.

+**Constants**

+Constants have a special structure.

+They are the most important part of Corky and the base of all types.

+To create a constant, use `:const@<value>`.

+The type is guessed based on the provided data: `:const@"this is a :text "` and `:const@0` is a `:static` constant (`:cont@0.0` would make a `:dynamic` constant).
+These can be evaluated right away since they won't change during the execution.

+You **must** create constants for everything!
+It's the only way.

 **Variables**

 A variable is defined by a tilde (`~`) MUST be followed by a SEQUENTIAL integer number.
 There are no names for variables!